LINGUAE CELTICAE

 Volume 6: Na Hearadh (Isle of Harris)

-This volume is concerned with the southern part of the largest island of the Western Isles.
+This study is concerned with the southern part of the largest island of the Western Isles.
 Harris and its neighbouring island of Scalpay are traditionally considered as major strongholds of Gaelic in Scotland.
 This fact was underlined by impressively high percentages of Gaelic speakers in census counts right until 1981.
-However, the last two census dates saw a considerable weakening of the language community especially in the pre-school population.
+However, the last four census dates saw a considerable weakening of the language community especially in the pre-school population.
 Currently language maintenance based solely on intergenerational transmission is not completely assured on Harris as in many other rural parts of the Outer Hebrides.
 Only in a few locations like the island of Scalpay the language remains remarkably strong in contrast to the population centres of Tarbert and Leverburgh.
-But still a very high proportion of islanders could at least understand spoken Gaelic (almost 80 %) in 2001.
+But still a very high proportion of islanders could at least understand spoken Gaelic in 2022.

-The second edition of this report can be downloaded here (378 KB) in pdf format.
+The third edition of this report can be downloaded here (1.312 KB) in pdf format.

 Bun Abhainn Eadarra (Bunavoneadar) and the mountains of Na Hearadh (Harris)